Yonyar/DTech-HW/README.md

 This repository belongs to a serie called **DTech** (Domotic Tech) which breaks down a complete home automation project into three stages: Hardware, Microcontroller and App.

 The sole objective of this serie is the satisfaction of transforming creative ideas into functional prototypes through problem-solving and self-learning.
+I'm not any expert to give you unquestionable advice, I can only share my experience along the way.
 > ✨ If you are passionate about this idea like I am, feel free to use this project as a reference to improve it and carry out your own creations!

 It's convenience start with **DTech-ESP32** in order to test our PCB with neccesary ~magic~ logic.